Introduction

 Instead of pulling functions out into the global environment, hotpatchR performs surgical edits inside the package namespace.
 That means:

-• fix only the broken function
+• fix only the broken internal function

 • the package remains loaded and otherwise unchanged